stevehodges/attribute_stats/README.md

 1. `bundle exec appraisal install` *(this Generates gemfiles for all permutations of our dependencies, so you'll see lots of bundler output))*
 1. `bundle exec appraisal rspec`. *(This runs rspec for each dependency permutation.
 If one fails, appraisal exits immediately and does not test permutations it hasn't gotten to yet.
 Tests are not considered passing until all 12 permutations are passing)*

-If you only want to test a certain dependency set, such as Rails 5.2 for MySQL: `bundle exec appraisals rails-5-2-mysql`.
+If you only want to test a certain dependency set, such as Rails 5.2 for MySQL: `bundle exec appraisals rails-5-2-mysql rspec`.
 In this case, you would *not* need to configure postgresql in your database.yml, nor have postgres running on your machine.

 You can view all available dependency sets in [Appraisals](Appraisals)